Rjesh2006/examination_structure_flowchart/README.md

 | Exit/Improvement/Backlog  | Application ID, Type, Approval Status                         | Manage special exam applications                         |
 | Complaints & Queries      | Complaint ID, Description, Status                             | Handle student grievances & support                      |
 | Audit Logs                | Action ID, User ID, Timestamp, Action, Old/New Values        | Maintain audit trail for security and compliance         |

----

 # Summary

-This documentation aligns with the Examination module flowchart and provides detailed descriptions of each feature, record type, and admin management component.
-It serves as a comprehensive guide to develop, deploy, and maintain the Examination module in the ERP system.

 ---